DucktapeEngine/Ducktape/README.md

 # 🤝 Contributing to `Ducktape`
 All contributions are welcome!
 Please help us to grow by contributing to the project.

 If you wish to contribute, you can work on any features/bugs [listed here](https://github.com/DucktapeEngine/Ducktape/issues) or create one on your own.
-After adding your code, please send us a Pull Request.
+After adding your code, please send us a Pull Request.`+

 > Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on our [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.

 # 🫂 Support
 This project is relatively new to the open source community, and we hope to make a difference!
-So if you like this project, please consider supporting us by, simply starring the repository!
+So if you like this project, please consider supporting us by simply starring the repository!
 It really helps.